Victorlouisdg/cloth-competition/README.md

 ## Development

-Install the pre-commit hooks to ensure code quality:
+Use the `environmet-dev.yaml` file instead, then install the pre-commit hooks to ensure code quality:
 ```
 pre-commit install
 ```